Nivedhaviswamani/job-portal-MERN-stack/README.md

 5. **Access the application**: Open your browser and go to `http://localhost:3000`.

 ## Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
+-Nivedha V.

 ## License
-This project is licensed under the MIT License -Nivedha V.
+This project is licensed under the MIT License

 ---